U.S. Route 16 in Michigan: Memorial highway designations

 Born in Grand Rapids in 1884, Arthur H. Vandenberg was appointed to the United States Senate upon the death in office of Woodbridge N. Ferris in 1928.
 Vandenberg, a Republican, served as a member of the "isolationist bloc", and was an active opponent of the New Deal policies of Franklin D. Roosevelt.
 The senator declined a nomination for Vice President in 1936.
 In the aftermath of World War II, Vandenberg's world view changed significantly.
-He helped to draft the United Nations Charter and worked to secure is unanimous ratification in the Senate.
+He helped to draft the United Nations Charter and worked to secure its unanimous ratification in the Senate.
 He also worked to secure passage of the Marshall Plan and helped to establish the North Atlantic Treaty Organization.
 After his death in 1951, Michigan residents wanted to memorialize Vandenberg.
 The following year, the Michigan Legislature dedicated the length of US 16 from Muskegon to Detroit as the Arthur Vandenberg Memorial Highway by enacting Public Act 70 of 1952.

 Vandenberg was not the only national figure honored with a memorial designation along the route of US 16 in Michigan.
 For a period from the 1930s through the 1950s, the highway used a few blocks of Washington Boulevard to connect between Grand River and Michigan avenues on its route through Detroit to its terminus at Cadillac Square.
 This street was named in honor of George Washington for his service as the "father of his country".
 The street was named by Judge Woodward as a part of his general street plan for the city of Detroit in 1807.